ttimbers/regexcite-ci-cd/README.md

 The goal of regexcite is to make regular expressions more exciting!
 It provides convenience functions to make some common tasks with string manipulation and regular expressions a bit easier.
+We have also added Continuous integration and deployment to this package as a demonstration of how this can work for R packages.

 ## Installation